jedbonheur/Employees_Manager_React_App/README.md

 # Employee Manager React App

-This a small Web App For _Practice Purpose_
+This a small Web App For _Only For Practice Purpose_

 ### App scren shot
 <img src="ReadmeInfo/EmployeesPage.PNG" width="500">